paulknysh/blackbox/README.md

 ## How about results?

-Iterations are sorted by function value (best solution is at the top) and saved in a text file with the following structure:
+In addition to `search_min()` returning list of optimal parameters, all trials are sorted by function value (best ones at the top) and saved in a text file with the following structure:

 Parameter #1 | Parameter #2 | ... | Parameter #n | Function value
 --- | --- | --- | --- | ---